zkFold/zkfold-cardano/e2e-test/README.md

 This concludes initialization of the local testnet.

-To initialize the plonk system, run `./plonkVerifierToken/local-init-system.sh`.
+To initialize the plonkup system, run `./plonkupVerifierToken/local-init-system.sh`.

-#### PlonkVerifierToken Transactions
+#### PlonkupVerifierToken Transactions

 To perform the transactions (on either SanchoNet or local testnet), execute the following 4 scripts.

-- `./plonkVerifierToken/01-init-transaction.sh` to publish Plutus scripts on the blockchain.
+- `./plonkupVerifierToken/01-init-transaction.sh` to publish Plutus scripts on the blockchain.
-- `./plonkVerifierToken/02-transfer-transaction.sh` to set up a reward for burning a token.
+- `./plonkupVerifierToken/02-transfer-transaction.sh` to set up a reward for burning a token.
-- `./plonkVerifierToken/03-minting-transaction.sh` to mint and send a token to the owner.
+- `./plonkupVerifierToken/03-minting-transaction.sh` to mint and send a token to the owner.
-- `./plonkVerifierToken/04-burning-transaction.sh` to burn the token and receive the reward.
+- `./plonkupVerifierToken/04-burning-transaction.sh` to burn the token and receive the reward.

-You can also see the state of all wallets with `./plonkVerifierToken/05-show-all.sh`.
+You can also see the state of all wallets with `./plonkupVerifierToken/05-show-all.sh`.

 ### Rollup